bespoken/bespoken-docs/unit-testing/use-cases.md

 That will return a full address when the Alexa Address API is called.

-To emulate just the countryOrPostalCode permission, enter an address with just those values:
+To emulate just the countryAndPostalCode permission, enter an address with just those values:
 ```
 configuration:
   address:
     countryCode: US
     postalCode: 20816
 ```

+This will return the country and postal code when that is request - **NOTE** it will return a 403 if the full address is requested.
+The other address fields must be provided to emulate the user providing the full permission.

 If no address information is provided, the Address API will return a 403 - which indicates no permission was received from the user.